seanox/virtual-environment/README.md

 that then automatically download tools and programs from the Internet, configure them and integrated them in the virtual environment.__

-__In the upcoming release 3.0.0 the modules are not yet supported.
+__In release 3.0.0 the modules are not yet supported.
 The software in the virtual environment must be set up manually, but this is easy, which is a normal drive.__

 Complete environments can be several gigabytes in size and not all tools, programs and services are always needed and so everyone can decide for